Skip to main content

 • graphics

-• “The art style, albeit incredibly strange and slightly awkward to look at, is pretty unique and I could see it being of use in a game that's meant to make the audience feel slightly uncomfortable (say a psychological thriller RPG or something).”
+• “The art style, albeit incredibly strange and slightly awkward to look at/experience, is pretty unique and could be effective in a game meant to evoke discomfort, such as a psychological thriller RPG.”

 • “I just don't get people complaining about the art style of the game when they don't want to check the pictures displayed on its store page.”

-• “The artwork here is terrible; it's a blend of old retro pixel 'art' used as a substitute for contemporary PC graphics, and some of the most amateurish MS Paint style drawings (I won't deign to call these 'illustrations').”
+• “The artwork here is terrible, it's a blend of old retro pixel art used as a substitute for contemporary PC graphics, and some of the most amateurish MS-Paint style drawings.”

 • “There's no options to change the resolution for the game or customize the graphics settings.”